sakshamTanwar/BTP/README.md

 ## Modules

--  **Land Records Service Provider** :- Allows users to get an ownership history of a particular land by providing GPS coordinates.
+-  **Land Records Retrieval Service** :- Allows users to get an ownership history of a particular land by providing GPS coordinates.
 -   **Records Server** :- Serves a web application that allows the Land Registration Department to enter land records.
 -   **Verification Server** :- Serves a web application that allows users to verify the land records and obtain certificates which are digitally signed by the Land Registration Department.
 -  **Blockchain** :- Used as an immutable database that stores all the land records.